oneeve8/kobble-data/content/Tutorial2.md

 Kobble view
 On the top right are the words *close tab*
 tap that to close the tab which is highlighted in green below.
-The tab bar shows you all the items you have open
+The tab bar shows you all the items you have open.
-The green bar indicates which tab you are currently viewing You will no
+The green bar indicates which tab you are currently viewing.
+You will notice that the tab bar can be scrolled left or right.
 Below the tab bar, you will see a pencil icon on the left To edit a Markdown file, tap the pencil icon
 To view your Markdown results, tap the square view icon to toggle it.